dapperwalze/droppe-xmas/README.md

 ## User Settings Page

-On this page the user can create a username and also set his/her transaction limits
+On this page the user can create a username and also set his/her spend limits per cart

 ## Tips On How To View This Project